apollo

 0

-ASPIRIN+ATORVASTATIN is a combination drug of blood-thinning agents and cholesterol-lowering agents, primarily taken for the prevention of heart attack and stroke.
-It also lowers the raised level of bad cholesterol (especially those who are at high risk of heart diseases).
+Aspirin+atorvastatin is used for the prevention of heart attack and stroke.
+It also lowers the raised level of bad cholesterol (especially those who are at high risk of heart disease).
 A heart attack generally refers to a blocked flow of blood to the heart due to the blockage of arteries.
 The blockage is most often a build-up of fat, cholesterol and other substances, which form a plaque in the arteries that feed the heart (coronary arteries).

-ASPIRIN+ATORVASTATIN is composed of two medicines namely: Atorvastatin and Aspirin.
+Aspirin+atorvastatin is composed of two medicines namely: Atorvastatin and Aspirin.
 Atorvastatin is a lipid-lowering medication which blocks the enzyme required to make cholesterol in the body.
-It reduces the bad cholesterol (also known as low-density lipoproteins or LDL), and triglycerides (TG) and increases the levels of good cholesterol (also known as high-density lipoproteins or HDL).
-Aspirin is a blood thinner or anti-platelet (anticoagulant) that collectively prevent the formation of clot in the blood vessels.
-Together ASPIRIN+ATORVASTATIN help to reduce the risk of heart attack, stroke, and heart-related chest pain (angina).
+It reduces the bad cholesterol (also known as low-density lipoproteins or LDL), and triglycerides (TG).
+It increases the levels of good cholesterol (also known as high-density lipoproteins or HDL).
+Aspirin is a blood thinner or anti-platelet (anticoagulant) that collectively prevents the formation of clots in the blood vessels.
+Together Aspirin+atorvastatin help to reduce the risk of heart attack, stroke, and heart-related chest pain (angina).
 Additionally, it is also given to the patients who had a recent heart bypass surgery (CABG) to control the level of cholesterol and prevent blood clots.

 Try not to stop taking this medicine of your own.
-Stopping ASPIRIN+ATORVASTATIN abruptly may worsen your condition and increase your risk of future heart attack.
-Let your doctor know if are sensitive to atorvastatin, or aspirin, have any active liver disease, active bleeding issues (like peptic ulcer, brain haemorrhage), muscle problems (myopathy, rhabdomyolysis), are pregnant or planning to become pregnant or breastfeeding.
-Patients should inform the doctor that they are taking ASPIRIN+ATORVASTATIN before any surgery is scheduled or any new medicine is taken.
-Atorvastatin present in ASPIRIN+ATORVASTATIN is a pregnancy category X drug so it is contraindicated in pregnant women.
+Stopping Aspirin+atorvastatin abruptly may worsen your condition and increase your risk of future heart attack.
+Let your doctor know if you are sensitive to atorvastatin or aspirin, have any active liver disease, active bleeding issues (like peptic ulcer, brain haemorrhage), muscle problems (myopathy, rhabdomyolysis), are pregnant or planning to become pregnant or breastfeeding.
+Patients should inform the doctor that they are taking Aspirin+atorvastatin before any surgery is scheduled or any new medicine is taken.
+Atorvastatin, present in Aspirin+atorvastatin, is a pregnancy category X drug, so it is contraindicated in pregnant women.
 As it may cause harm to the fetus if administered to a pregnant woman.
-Inform your doctor that you are taking ASPIRIN+ATORVASTATIN if you are going to have any surgery.
+Inform your doctor that you are taking Aspirin+atorvastatin if you are going to have any surgery.

 Prevention of heart attack and stroke.